steverobbins/Magento-Slack/README.md

 [![Build Status](https://travis-ci.org/steverobbins/Magento-Slack.svg?branch=master)](https://travis-ci.org/steverobbins/Magento-Slack)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/steverobbins/Magento-Slack/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/steverobbins/Magento-Slack/?branch=master)

 \*Note: This module doesn't do much on it's own.
-It's just an api wrapper for integrations your write.
+It's just an api wrapper for integrations you write.
 You can use it chat to your Slack channel when: an order is placed, and exception is logged, an account is created, etc.

 # Config